 Every donor has the option to designate their gift to ANY 501(c)3 nongovernmental organization, whether based in Asheville and Buncombe County or halfway across the globe.
 Since you do not need a sanctioned list from us, creating one is unnecessary.

 Donations to our Community Investment Fund go directly to funding our four strategies, including grants to other nonprofit programs here in Buncombe County.
-These funded partners go through an extensive application process and report their results each year, which are reviewed by experts in the fields of education, income and health.
-This process allows us to measure impact and ensure the greatest return on investment.
+These funded partners go through an extensive application process and report their results each year, which are reviewed by experts in the fields of education, income, and health.
+This process allows us to measure the impact and ensure the greatest return on investment.
 Giving to the Community Investment Fund builds a stronger Asheville and Buncombe County.
 Click here to see a list of currently funded programs.

 Are volunteers at United Way of Asheville and Buncombe County paid?

-No, our volunteers are donating their own time and energy to help with our events, campaigns and committees.
+No, our volunteers are donating their own time and energy to help with our events, campaigns, and committees.